Micro-coax cables are made up of a metallic conductor with a dielectric insulation, which in turn is covered by a braided shield and a polymer jacket.

 Single micro-coax down to 38 AWG can be stripped by sophisticated semi-automatic mechanical wire strippers, such as the Schleuniger CoaxStrip 5300.
 Rotating blades are precisely set to cut into the various depths of the cable to cut each layer sequentially.

-However, smaller gage wires can only successfully be stripped by laser.
+However, smaller gauge wires can only successfully be stripped by laser.
 Laser stripping is regularly used to strip coax as small as 50 AWG.
-Ribbonized micro-coax also cannot be stripped mechanically, laser stripping is the only viable solution – no matter the gage!
+Ribbonized micro-coax also cannot be stripped mechanically, laser stripping is the only viable solution – no matter the gauge!

 50 AWG micro-coax laser stripped 42 AWG micro-coax ribbon laser stripped

 The Laser Stripping Process

 Laser stripping of micro-coax (either single wire or ribbon) is a multi-step process.
 Due to the differing physical properties of polymer jacket / dielectric compared to the metallic shield, it is necessary to use two distinct laser technologies.
 Carbon dioxide laser technology is used for the jackets and dielectrics and fiber laser technology for the shields.

 The Mercury CO2 laser technology is a long laser wavelength being strongly absorbed by the polymer and reflecting from the shield and conductor.

 When it comes to cutting the shield – there are two main options:

 - Soldered Scribing - the shield is solder dipped and then lightly scored (scribed) by a shorter wavelength laser, such as the Gemini series of lasers.
 This creates a stress line in the shield which allows it to be snapped easily – thus removing the shield as a solid piece.

 - Solderless Scribing - if the dielectric material does not absorb the scribing laser wavelength, it is possible to directly cut the shield without the soldering step.